 PwC Denmark is subject to a quality control review by the Danish Business Authority.
 The firm's quality control system is reviewed on a continuous basis over a three-year period in accordance with a rotation plan.

 Moreover, each year, assurance engagements are singled out for specific reviews.

-The quality control review is performed annually, and the lastest review was carried out at the end of 2020.
+The quality control review is performed annually, and the latest review was carried out at the end of 2021.
 When the reports from these quality controls are final, they are made publicly available and can be obtained at: https://erhvervsstyrelsen.dk/afgoerelser-revision-og-revisorer

-In October 2021, we received the inspection report from the Danish Business Authority on its most recent quality assurance review 2020.
+In January 2022, we received the report from the Danish Business Authority on its review 2021.
 The conclusion of the report is as follows: